 Systemic Lupus Erythematosus.
 Systemic lupus erythematosus (SLE) is a chronic disease that causes inflammation.
 In addition to affecting the skin and joints, it can affect other organs in the body such as the kidneys, the tissue lining the lungs and heart, and the brain.
 Lilly has conducted a Phase II trial to evaluate the safety and efficacy of baricitinib in patients with SLE.
-Baricitinib's activity profile suggests that it inhibits cytokines implicated in SLE such as type I interferon (IFN), type II IFN-y, IL-6, and IL-23 as well as other cytokines that may have a role in SLE, including granulocyte macrophage colony stimulating factor (GM-CSF) and IL-12.
+Baricitinib's activity profile suggests that it inhibits cytokines implicated in SLE such as type I interferon (IFN), type II IFN-γ, IL-6, and IL-23 as well as other cytokines that may have a role in SLE, including granulocyte macrophage colony stimulating factor (GM-CSF) and IL-12.
 The potential impact of baricitinib on the IFN pathway is highly relevant to SLE, as clinical and preclinical studies have established that this pathway is involved in the pathogenesis of SLE.
 Lilly is currently running a Phase III trial of baricitinib in patients with SLE.

 Alopecia Areata.
 Alopecia areata is an autoimmune disorder in which the immune system attacks the hair follicles, causing hair loss in patches.
 In March 2020, Lilly announced that baricitinib received Breakthrough Therapy designation for the treatment of alopecia areata, based on the positive Phase II results of Lilly's adaptive Phase II/III study BRAVE-AA1.
-The Phase III portion of BRAVE-AA1 is ongoing.
+The Phase III portion of BRAVE-AA1 is ongoing, as is a second Phase III study, BRAVE-AA2, in adults with severe or very severe alopecia areata.